dato3/Final-Project/README.md

 ## Phase 5

 Actually, we made those 15 questions little bit not relevant to this phase and it was a little bit complicated to correctly associate the queries with the questions.
 But we tried to make it as clear as possible.
 All 15 query files are located in the **Phase#5** folder.
+All queries are made by all 3 of us.